 You just created that awesome new custom domain email address to send out those cool emails to everyone you know.
 Or maybe you just made that personal business email so your business looks professional to anyone you want to send emails to.
 Either way, a personal email account is a great way to add a personal touch to the way you talk to people online.

 There are many great email service providers online today, including GoDaddy and Google.
 These providers help to maintain your email servers so that all you need to do is worry about reading and replying to the amazing emails you receive.
-All that is takes to get your custom email address up and running is to purchase your one of a kind domain name and allow your email service provider to do the rest.
+All that it takes to get your custom email address up and running is to purchase your one-of-a-kind domain name and allow your email service provider to do the rest.

 So cool, we have purchased our custom domain name.
 Many packages include the ability to have custom emailing included in the slightly more expensive options.
 Assuming you have custom email allowed on your account, you now will have the ability to use your custom email online.

 That’s all cool and all, but that mean I have to use the GoDaddy or other email providers’ custom online portal to read and write all my emails?
 No, in fact, most email servers, allow you to forward your email to many of the common email clients such as Outlook and Apple Email quickly and easily.
 So what better place to get your latest emails than directly on your iPhone or iPad?

 Configuring your custom GoDaddy email to your iPhone

 In this tutorial, I will be using a GoDaddy email account to connect to iOS.
 Most other email providers will have a very similar approach to setting up, and I will try to point out the differences as they appear.

 The first step to connecting your iPhone or iPad to your email is to find out two key pieces of information provided by the email provider.
 These are usually found in an email center.
 On GoDaddy, this is called the “Email Setup Center”.